 The CCPA applies to any for-profit organization collecting personal data about California residents for commercial purposes or selling goods or services to California residents.
 They should meet at least one of the following criteria:

 - At least $25 million in gross annual revenue

 - Buys, sells, or receives personal information (PI) about at least 50,000 California consumers, householders or devices for commercial purposes or

 - Derives more than 50% of its annual revenue from the sale of personal information

 CPRA: It has similar criteria except that it applies to buying, selling, or sharing of at least 100,000 consumers or households.

 The GDPR applies to all organizations that collect data on individuals within the European Union (EU) and European Economic Area (EEA), regardless of where those organizations are located.

 The GDPR is much broader in the sense that the number of organizations holding personal data on EU customers will most likely be more than California customers.

-Both laws have a nearly similar definition for personal data.
+Both laws have a nearly similar definition of personal data.
 However, the information covered by CCPA is broader than GDPR.

 “Information that identifies, relates to, describes, is reasonably capable of being associated with or could reasonably be linked, directly or indirectly, with a particular consumer, device or household.”
 E.g. name, email address, purchase records, browsing history, location, biometric data, and inferences from other personal information.